nowshinsharmile/Airline-Passenger-Satisfaction/README.md

 #Data processing
 The dataset was collected from kaggle.
 It was a mostly pre cleaned dataset.
 However, there were some missing values in column "Arrival Delay in Minutes" which was then filled with median values
 # Data Visualization
-a few methods were used
+a few methods were used:
 1. Boxplot for all the variables
 2. Heatmap for correlations and variables with highest correlation
 3. Kdeplot for age distribution for different genders
-4. Violinplot and Catplot for AGe distribution
+4. Violinplot and Catplot for Age distribution
 5. Displot for Flight distance

 # Modeling

 1.Data was already split between test and train.
 2. Used correlation matrix to determine top 10 variables nd different classification modeles were applied.
 Top 10 variables were kept to  minimise the use of memory.
 3. Different classification models such as Logistic regression, Random Forest Classifier, Gaussian Naive Bayes model, K Neighbors Classifier and at last Decision Tree Classifier.